 - a.
 Vehicular Entrances - i.
-Vehicular entrances to PARKING STRUCTURES may be no more than twenty four (24) feet in width.

-b.
-Access

-i.
-Pedestrian ACCESS to STRUCTURED PARKING must lead directly to a public sidewalk (i.e., not directly into a BUILDING), except underground levels which may be exited by pedestrians directly into a BUILDING.

-c.
-FACADE Design

-- i.
-Unless SETBACK by space designed for occupancy by non-parking uses, the FACADE of any STORY of a BUILDING occupied by MOTOR VEHICLE PARKING must be designed as follows: - a).
-Fenestration must be vertically and horizontally aligned and all floors fronting on the FACADE must be level (not inclined). - b).
-The facade must include FENESTRATION designed to appear as windows for between twenty percent (20%) and fifty percent (50%) of the wall area of each floor. - c).
+Vehicular entrances to PARKING STRUCTURES may be up to twenty four (24) feet in width. - b.
+Access - i.
+Pedestrian ACCESS to STRUCTURED PARKING must lead directly to a public sidewalk (i.e., not directly into a BUILDING), except underground levels which may be exited by pedestrians directly into a BUILDING. - c.
+Facade Design - i.
+Unless SETBACK by space designed for occupancy by non-parking USES, the FACADE of any STORY of a BUILDING occupied by MOTOR VEHICLE PARKING MUST be designed as follows: - a).
+FENESTRATION must be vertically and horizontally aligned and all floors fronting on the FACADE must be level (not inclined). - b).
+The FACADE must include FENESTRATION designed to appear as windows for between fifteen percent (15%) and fifty percent (50%) of the wall area of each floor. - c).
 Windows must be back-lit during evening hours and internal LIGHT SOURCES must be concealed from view from public sidewalks. - d).
 The FACADE area masking the floors occupied by MOTOR VEHICLE PARKING must be seamlessly integrated into the architectural design of the BUILDING'S FACADE.